platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

   - "billing"
 ---

-To help you manage the costs pertaining to your organization, Upsun provides estimates for the current month and the following month.
+To help you manage the costs related to your organization, Upsun provides estimates for the current month and the next.

-You can also set billing alerts to make sure you don't overspend, and track resource usage on each of your projects.
+You can set billing alerts to ensure you don't overspend, and track resource usage on each of your projects.

+For details on costs, see the [{{% vendor/name %}} pricing page](https://upsun.com/pricing/).

-## Access your billing information
+## Access your organization billing information

-To access billing information pertaining to your organization in the [Console](/administration/web/_index.md), follow these steps:
+To access billing information related to your organization in the [Console](/administration/web/_index.md):

 1. Navigate to your organization.
 2. Open the user menu (your name or profile picture).